Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/list-group.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This variant should not be used because it does not respect the Orange Design System specifications.
+ This variant, which is just an **example illustrating the use of the layout utility**, should not be used because it does not respect the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}